dfelinto/blender-manual/manual/modeling/meshes/editing/duplicating/screw.rst

 will be closed automatically at their ends, like if you were extruding a region.

-.. admonition:: Simple way to not result in error
+.. tip:: Simple way to not result in error
-   :class: nicetip

    Only one open Profile, all of the others can be closed, avoid volumes and some profiles closed with faces...